Education in India: Overflow of Certain Fields

 Across the nation, it has often been observed that majority of Indian parents want their children to pursue only engineering or medical fields.
-This is due to guaranteed employment, financial security, survival mentality, societal status, and cultural conditioning.
-As a result of this, along with an obsession for getting into prestigious IITs, many students in their high school are forced to sit and study for entrance exams other than their field of preferrence, like the JEE-Advanced for engineering and NEET for medical.
+This is due to a belief of guaranteed employment, financial security, survival mentality, societal status, and cultural conditioning.
+As a result of this, along with an obsession for getting into prestigious IITs, many students in their high school are forced to sit and study for entrance exams other than their field of preference, like the JEE-Advanced for engineering and NEET for medical.
 This has led to development of coaching centers that tutor students for such exams, and with packed schedules issued, it has caused extreme pressure for the students, gradually affecting their mental health and no time for extra-curricular activities like arts or sports.
 The IITs, despite being premier institutions, do not accept SAT scores for entrance and admission, which have been noted to be comparatively easier than the JEE.

 In 2012, it was noted that India had an overflow of engineering colleges/institutions, and that NASSCOM, non-governmental trade association and advocacy group, revealed in a report that only 15% of engineering graduates are employable.
 In 2024, that figure had dropped close to 10%, which triggered a debate of the skill gaps.